-Put your customers onto a "Clean & Maintain" ongoing maintenance programme consisting of regular softwash treatments of Bio Cleanze or Perma Cleanze every 2-3 years (exact timing depends on the local environment).
+Put your customers on a "Clean & Maintain" ongoing maintenance programme consisting of regular soft wash treatments of Bio Cleanze every 2-3 years or at the first signs of re-colonisation (exact timing depends on the local environment).

-Putting customers onto an ongoing maintenance programme is a win-win for both customers and softwash contractors.
+Putting customers on an ongoing maintenance programme is a win-win for both you and your customers.

-An ongoing maintenance programme gives customers a permanently clean property, which they love, and the softwash contractor a reliable source of repeat business – which they also are also very happy about.
+An ongoing maintenance programme gives your customers a permanently clean property, which they love, and gives you a reliable source of repeat business.

-We hope you've found this information about soft washing sand and cement render helpful,
+We hope you've found this information helpful and sincerely wish you great success in your soft washing business,

 It's a free resource for people wanting to learn about the soft washing industry, to expand an existing business, or build a new business.